Skip to Content

 ANSI message

-The AnsiMessage class wraps a list of ANSI strings.
-It is the type used for help messages.
-This class provides a wrap method to get a traditional string, accepting the following optional parameters:
+The AnsiMessage class wraps a list of ANSI strings and is the type used for help messages and version info.
+It provides a wrap method to get a plain string, accepting the following optional parameters:

-• width - the desired terminal width (use 0 to avoid wrapping)
+• width — the desired terminal width (0 means no wrapping)

 • emitStyles — whether styles should be emitted